General Summer College Questions

 I live in or near Syracuse.
 Do I have to live on campus during the program?

 Most programs have a commuter option.
 View the individual program pages for more details.
-Commuters do not pay room and board fees or related residential programs fees.
-Commuters are permitted to spend time in the residence hall approved common areas if they are appropriately signed in as a guest of a Summer College residential student and adhere to all guest policies.
-Commuter students may elect to add their own money to a declining balance account to eat lunch at campus eateries, however many commuter students choose to bring a packed lunch.
-Commuter students may utilize campus common areas for study and gathering outside of class time.
-Such areas include but are not limited to the Life Sciences Atrium, Bird Library, Schine Student Center, Marshall Square Mall and many more.
-For more information on life as a commuter student, visit the Commuter Student page!
+Commuters do not pay room and residential programs fees, but they are provided with a meal plan as part of their Summer College board fees.
+The meal plan consists of 5 lunches per week.
+Commuters are permitted to spend time in the approved residence hall common areas if they are appropriately signed in as a guest of a Summer College residential student and adhere to all guest policies.
+Commuter students may utilize campus common areas for studing and gathering outside of class time.
+Such areas include but are not limited to the Life Sciences Atrium, Bird Library, Schine Student Center, Marshall Square Mall, and many more.
+For more information on life as a commuter student, visit the Commuter Student page.

 Are students permitted to leave campus?

-Yes, students are permitted leave campus during the day and evening hours as long as they sign out prior to leaving and sign back in upon their return.
+Yes, students are permitted leave campus during the day and evening hours as long as it doesn’t interfere with class and studies.
+They must sign out prior to leaving and sign back in upon their return.
 Students enjoy exploring the Syracuse area together by way of the Syracuse University Centro bus service or by taking a taxi to the mall or other locations.

 Do students have a curfew?